tlevine/www.thomaslevine.com/content/!/street-sign-protocol/index.md

 Poles must be mounted within about ten feet of a corner of the intersection but not on the paved area of the street or the intersection.
 (It is okay for them to be mounted on the sidewalk.)
-It must stick straight out of the ground; the long axis of the cylinder must be approximately in line with the direction of gravity.
+Each pole must stick straight out of the ground; the long axis of the cylinder must be approximately in line with the direction of gravity.

 Each street sign displays the name of one street.
 The street sign must include the